 Create a new Page

-and rename it to RLS SQL Query
+and rename it to RLS_SQL_Query

 .

-In the Connections drop down, select Sigma Sample Database
+Use the Sigma Sample Database

 :